siberianfox/g2wiki/Flashing-G2-with-OSX.md

 This is also for flashing *without* a hardware debugger such as the Atmel ICE, Atmel SAM-ICE, or Segger JLink.

+Please see [this guide](Debugging-G2-on-OSX-with-GDB-and-Atmel-ICE#flashing-the-firmware-onto-the-board) for instructions on flashing *with* a hardware debugger

 ###Step 1 - Get the TinyG2.elf file

 **Option 1** - Compile your own using the instructions in [[Compiling G2 on OS X (with Xcode)]]